We use cookies for analytics to improve your experience. Privacy Policy

 We advise investors, contractors, and operators on all aspects of the Duqm Special Economic Zone — SEZAD licensing, land lease negotiations, construction contracts, the zone's tax incentive framework, and the specific dispute resolution mechanisms available within the SEZ.

-We represent clients before the Omani Commercial Courts and in OCAC arbitration proceedings.
+We advise clients before the Omani Commercial Courts and in OCAC arbitration proceedings.
 Our understanding of Omani judicial practice — including specific procedural requirements and the court system's approach to commercial disputes — ensures effective advocacy from the outset.

 We advise on the full spectrum of energy contracts in Oman — from PDO and Oman LNG upstream agreements to downstream refining and petrochemical contracts, and the new generation of renewable energy and green hydrogen project agreements.